bishopwm/MobilityMateClone/README.md

 # MobilityMate

+### About

+##### MobilityMate was the brainchild of my fullstack app for Ironhack's Hackshow, which took place in May 2020.

-##### MobilityMate is a simple app intended to visualize the data available in [Google's Mobility Trends report](https://www.google.com/covid19/mobility/) for each American state.
+###### MobilityMate is a simple app intended to visualize the data available in [Google's Mobility Trends report](https://www.google.com/covid19/mobility/) for each American state.
 This includes the public's movements to various public venues such as parks, grocery stores, transit, and more, which have come into greater focus during the COVID-19 pandemic.
 This app visualizes the ever-changing data to make trends visible at a glance!

-### About

-##### MobilityMate was the brainchild of my project for Ironhack's Hackshow, which took place in May 2020.

 ### Core functionalities